odevauchelle/YellowBlink/README.md

 ## To do

-- Prepare a script for streaming
 - Use button to switch off radio
 - Switch on and off the amplifier
-- Set the volume of alarms
 - Add a recovery soundtrack in case of streaming failure